 |value||Integer or float||

 The value to be written to the blob

-A single-character string constant indicating the value’s data type
+A single-byte constant indicating the value’s data type

-This method writes a single value of a specified type into the blob at the byte indicated by the blob’s read/write pointer.
-The written value type is specified by a single-byte integer.
+This method writes a single value of a specified type into the target blob at the byte indicated by the target’s read/write pointer.
+The written value’s type is specified by a single-byte integer.
 For convenience, you can use Squirrel’s character representation rather than numeric values, for example:

-The method’s first parameter — the number to be written into the blob — must be an integer or float.
-Other data types will not be cast into these types by the method: no error will be issued and the results are undefined.
-From impOS™ 36, if you attempt to write other data types into a blob, zeros will be written instead.
+The method’s first argument — the number to be written into the blob — must be an integer or float.
+Other data types will not be cast into these types by the method: zeros will be written instead.
 The number of zeros will match the number of bytes specified by the dataType constant.